GlebBatykov/minerva/README.md

 In `Minerva` you can create endpoints for processing websocket connections.

-Requests involving web socket connections are not processed in the request processing pipeline, but are immediately compared with endpoints.

 Example of creating an endpoint for processing a web socket connection:

 ```dart